• Home

 KU is required to make quarterly reports on its federal lobbying contacts and activities undertaken on behalf of KU.
 The report must include communications with the executive branch, Congress, and federal agencies by the university’s registered lobbyist and from any KU employee who engages in lobbying activities on behalf of KU.
 The quarterly reports are filed with the Secretary of the Senate and the Clerk of the House of Representatives.

 Faculty and staff who engage in any federal lobbying activities on behalf of KU (see detail and definition below) must provide the KU Office of Public Affairs and Federal Relations an accounting of the time and funding spent within five working days of any such activity.
 The report should include who was contacted, when, and how much time was expended preparing and making the contact.
-This report shall be sent to the Director of Federal Relations, Jack Cline at 444 North Capitol Street, NW, Suite 221, Washington, D.C.
+This report shall be sent to the Director of Federal Relations at 444 North Capitol Street, NW, Suite 221, Washington, D.C.
 20001, within five working days of any activity that meets the definition of federal lobbying.

 If a contact with a federal official is meant to influence a congressional vote, executive order, federal agency decision, federal agency policy, federal agency contract or any other federal government action for the specific benefit of the University of Kansas, then that lobbying contact must be reported and accounted.